akarazhev/jcryptolib/doc/ai/project-review.md

-# Code review of the jcryptolib project
+# Review of the jcryptolib project

 ## Role